Gas prices up, stations running out after pipeline spill

 Quik Trip spokesman Mike Thornbrugh said several stations in South Carolina were seeing outages.

-"When you have a pipeline of that magnitude go down, it just shows everybody unfortunately how fragile the system is and it doesn't take much to cause some hiccups," he told WYFF (http://bit.ly/2cy6o1H).
+“When you have a pipeline of that magnitude go down, it just shows everybody unfortunately how fragile the system is and it doesn’t take much to cause some hiccups,” he told WYFF.

 In a statement Saturday, the Alpharetta, Georgia-based company said that repair work had begun in an effort to return the pipeline to service “as rapidly and safely as possible.”